 Know The Facts

-There’s a lot of misconceptions about the maritime industry but it’s critical to separate fact from fiction.
+There are a lot of misconceptions about the maritime industry but it’s critical to separate fact from fiction.
 The maritime industry provides reliable service of goods, family wage jobs, and plays a key role in homeland security.
-There’s a lot of misconceptions about the maritime industry and the Jones Act but it’s critical to separate fact from fiction.
-Below are five true facts about the Jones Act and the U.S.-Puerto Rican maritime.
+Additionally, it does not prevent foreign flagged vessels from delivering goods to the island.
+Below are true facts about the Jones Act, also known as the Cabotage Law, and U.S.-Puerto Rican maritime.

+Any foreign vessel can call on Puerto Rico.
 The Port of San Juan is no different under the law than any other U.S. port.
 Merchandise can be imported and exported from anywhere in the world, trading with anyone at any time.
-In 2011, GAO said, two-thirds of the ships serving Puerto Rico were foreign ships.
+In 2011, a Government Accountability Office (GAO) report cited, nearly 70% of the ships serving Puerto Rico were foreign ships.
 55 different foreign carriers provided imported cargo to Puerto Rico in a single month as cited as an example by GAO.
 In most cases, U.S. carriers deliver origin to port, while international carriers only offer port-to-port services.
 This means that with foreign carriers, Puerto Rican customers would have to arrange for their own inland transportation.

 Most trading nations have cabotage laws applied to aviation, maritime, rail, and trucking.
-A GAO study found that foreign-flag ships are not subject to U.S. taxation, U.S. immigration, U.S. safety and other U.S. laws.
+Foreign-flag ships are not subject to U.S. taxation, U.S. immigration, U.S. safety and other U.S. laws.
 Foreign-flag vessels operating in the domestic trades would be subject to the same laws as U.S.-flag vessels, drastically affecting any perceived cost savings.
 The Government Accountability Office (GAO) found that: “Foreign carriers operating in the U.S. coastwise trade could be required to comply with other U.S. laws and regulations which could increase foreign carriers’ costs and may affect the rates they could charge.”